nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

+This feature allows users to enter their personal information into the system so that they can be used for tracking diet progress and calorie recommendation calculation.
 This feature and its associated command words is **only used during the initial setup of the application**.
 Any subsequent editing of the user information can be done using the [Edit user information feature](#edit-user-information-feature).

-**This feature utilises two commands words**
+**This feature utilises two commands words**:

 * [`name`](https://ay2021s1-cs2113-t14-4.github.io/tp/UserGuide.html#entering-username-name): Saves the user's name or nickname into the application.
 * [`info`](https://ay2021s1-cs2113-t14-4.github.io/tp/UserGuide.html#entering-user-information-info): Saves the user's age, gender, height, fitness level, original, current and target weight into the application.

-**Main classes and methods used**
+**Main classes and methods used**:

 * [`Manager`](https://github.com/AY2021S1-CS2113-T14-4/tp/blob/master/src/main/java/seedu/dietbook/Manager.java): Stores a `Person` object.
     * `Manager#setPerson(String newName, Gender newGender, int newAge, int newHeight, int newOriginalWeight, int newCurrentWeight, int newTargetWeight, FitnessLevel newFitnessLevel)`: Calls a method in `Person` class (listed below) to set the attribute values of the `Person` object.